 So, did Ross strike lucky with his fertile plot or is there more to it than meets the eye?
 It’s heavy clay so I had to dig out two foot and added compost and manure and grit for drainage and I continue to feed the soil well to keep it perfect for planting.

-You can enjoy the amazing fruits of Ross’s labour when his garden at 12 Chapel Farm Close opens as part of Gislingham Gardens in Suffolk this August.
+You can enjoy the amazing fruits of Ross’s labour when his garden at 12 Chapel Farm Close opens as part of Gislingham Gardens in Suffolk By Arrangement this August and September.